robsonpro/Energy-demand-forecasting-through-coherent-scenarios-of-production-activity-of-the-auto-industry/README.md

 ## Energy demand forecasting through coherent scenarios of production activity of the automotive industry

-Repository with code and data for the paper entitled "Energy demand forecasting through coherent scenarios of production activity of the automotive industry" to be published on...
+Repository with code and data for the paper entitled "Energy demand forecasting through coherent scenarios of production activity of the automotive industry" published on IEEE Access.

 - Hierarchical automotive industry production data is at "producao.csv".
 - Energy and aggregated production data are found at "industria_auto.csv".